wirsindpapst/unchained_blog/README.md

  * Irene Oppo
 ```
 ####Notes on the build
-Django/Python backend, HTML, CSS Javascript and some JQuery.
+Django/Python backend, postgreSQL, HTML, CSS Javascript and some JQuery.

 #### User Stories